Xangis/VorbitalPlayer/README.md

 ### Changelog

+Version 4.4 Changes (February 2017):

+1. Added ability to drag song position slider to change location in MP3 files.
+2. Added ability to drag song position slider to change location in Ogg Vorbis files.
+3. Now reports length and play progress for Ogg Vorbis files.

+??.
+Added ability to drag song position slider to change location in Wavpack files with length specified (unable to test).

 Version 4.31 Changes (October 2016):

 1. Improved display of songs with a period in the middle of the filename.